Imran2205/wge/README.md

   # Download glove from https://nlp.stanford.edu/data/glove.6B.zip and place
   # in current directory however you want
   # Suggested: wget https://nlp.stanford.edu/data/glove.6B.zip
+  # If wget is not installed, you can install it on macOS using brew install wget.
   unzip -d glove glove.6B.zip
   ```